Calling All AP Educators! Get Ready for APSI 2023.

 Explore topics of AP calculus AB including the Fundamental Theorem of Calculus.
 The ability of technology to quickly compute an approximation to a definite integral has opened up easy solutions and new approaches to old problems.

 Statistical procedures and concepts in exploratory data analysis; linear and nonlinear regressions; student projects; use of technology; assessment practices and design of studies using random selection and statistical inference.
-AP Exam preparation and grading, issues related to pacing, the World Wide Web, and implementing hands-on classroom activities are incorporated throughout the course.
+AP Exam preparation and grading, issues related to pacing, the web, and implementing hands-on classroom activities are incorporated throughout the course.

 SCIENCES